sabijn/thesis_code/help.md

 1. Install conda in your homedirectory.
 Follow [this tutorial](https://docs.anaconda.com/free/miniconda/#quick-command-line-install) for installation.
 2. The storage space is limited (10GB)
+3. Option to install environments in /nvmestore (see Whatsapp with Vera).
+You just did it in your home.

 ## Explanation per directory